Get in a Pace Van

 Pace supplies the vehicle and covers costs including:

 - Guaranteed Ride Home

-Riders pay a low monthly fare based on distance and number of participants.
-The primary driver rides for free and also receives 300 personal miles per month!
-Back-up drivers receive a discounted fare.
+Riders pay a low monthly fare based on distance, number of participants and participation frequency (full-time or part-time).
+The primary driver rides for free and also receives personal miles each month!
+Backup drivers receive a monthly discount based on their rider participation status.
+Full-time riders who volunteer to be a backup driver get a $25 monthly credit while part-time riders get a $15 monthly discount for being a backup driver.
 Parking costs and details are arranged between the vanpool participants and the parking garage.
 Pace does not assist with parking arrangements.

 Please note that vanpooling fares can be paid with pre-tax income by employees of companies that participate in a payroll deduction, transit benefit program.

 In a Pace Feeder Vanpool, commuters can Pace Vanpool for the first or last mile to and from bus, train, and park-n-ride locations.

 A Pace Vanpool operates ideally with a group of 5 commuters of which at least one person is a primary driver and 2 riders are back-up drivers.
 At minimum, groups can start with a total of 3 commuters (a primary driver, two riders with one rider as the back-up driver).
 To find other vanpool commuters, here are some ways that Pace RideShare can help:

 - Create an account, then start a Commute Search to find others to join your newly forming Pace Vanpool.
 To invite commuters, search under Commuters in the search tool and then write your matches.
 For best results, use the comment box on page 3 of the Commute Preferences to explain your routing, potential stops, travel times, number of open seats and parking costs.
 For more information, review the details on how the site works.